 Vancouver Police Museum

-The VPM covers history of the area and unsolved cases.
-This museum has memorabilia such as confiscated firearms, publications, counterfeit currency and more!
+The VPM covers the history of the area and unsolved cases.
+This museum has memorabilia such as confiscated firearms, publications, counterfeit currency, and more!
 This is an attraction if you are interested in mysteries and crime.
 The museum is geared for a mature audience.
 They put on a great walking tour called ‘Sins of the City’, which covers significant history as you see the area.

 More Vancouver Tourism Hot Spots: